Share to: share facebook share twitter share wa share telegram print page

 Political career

-In 1969, Harel entered politics, joining the State List, a party founded by Ben-Gurion after his split from the Labor Alignment.
+In 1969, Harel entered politics, joining the National List, a party founded by Ben-Gurion after his split from the Labor Alignment.
 Harel was elected to the Knesset in 1969 and served as a member of the seventh Knesset until 1974.
 During his time in the Knesset, Harel focused on security issues.
 His political career, however, was short-lived, as the State List failed to gain significant traction in subsequent elections.[25]

 Later life and death